DomLangridge/t2k-user-scripts/README.md

 `MaCh3_T2K/setup_scripts` - MaCh3 T2K setup script

+`MaCh3_T2K/misc_scripts` - Any other scripts I've used for MaCh3 T2K related things

 ### OAGenWeightsApps

 `OAGenWeightsApps/setup_scripts` - Scripts for installing, building, and setting up OAGenWeightsApps and its dependencies

 `OAGenWeightsApps/slurm_scripts` - Slurm job submission scripts for OAGenWeightsApps

+`OAGenWeightsApps/misc_scripts` - Any other scripts I've used for OAGenWeightsApps and/or T2K OA ND upgrade related things

 ### NextCloud